Responsible Business - Let's take responsibility

 Safety and security within the Rezidor Hotel Group rely on the simple formula TRIC: Threat Assessment, Risk Evaluation, Incident Response, Crisis Management & Communication.
 The staff has been trained to perform first aid in case of a medical emergency, to use the Heart Start defibrillator, and to be part of a fire and evacuation team.

-This hotel's Responsible Business programme is not just about the environment.
+This hotel's Responsible Business program is not just about the environment.
 The hotel also takes into account social and economic issues concerning the local community.

 What does the hotel do?